Buying Property in Tenerife

 - Solicitor = about 2,000€ including the change over of utilities.

 On a property of 200,000€ this would normally represent around 8% but your lawyer will probably ask you for 10% so don’t forget to ask for a list of costs with your change, several months after the transaction.

 Note: For new properties where you are the first owner, the tax would be 1% and you will have to pay 7% IGIC (vat), so a total of 8% thereby increasing your costs by another 1.5%.

 Anything else?
 Draw up a will.
 As you will be making several visits to lawyers and a least one to the Notary office, do it while you are there, it costs little and can spare your family a lot of problems if anything untoward happens.
-Oh yes one last thing, you will have to apply for an NIE number, this is simply to register you, and must be done immediately before you buy the property, your Lawyer or Estate Agent will advise.
-Otherwise, relax, learn some Spanish, don’t drive too fast, and enjoy holidaying or living in one the best places on the entire earth.
+Oh yes one last thing, you will have to apply for an NIE number, this is simply to register you, and must be done before your property purchase is completed, your Lawyer or Estate Agent will advise.
+Otherwise, relax, learn some Spanish, and enjoy holidaying or living in one the best places on the entire earth.